Guidelines and Application Requirements

 The amount of money available for grants, loans and risk-sharing opportunities (a loan which need not be paid back if the given project is not successful) will vary from year to year.
 Projects may receive a combination of these three kinds of assistance.
 NEFFA does not feel it must commit all available funds.

-If the requested amount is above $500, it requires a recommendation from the Committee and Board approval to be granted.
-A request for less than $500 may be granted by the Committee.
+If the requested amount is above $1,000, it requires a recommendation from the Committee and Board approval to be granted.
+A request for $1,000 or less may be granted by the Committee.

 NEFFA may periodically announce grants and loans awarded and those who were a party to a risk sharing venture.